Medical simulation: Application

-Note that the summary here is not always in terms of re-stating the major points which were visited throughout the simulation & debrief, but more so emphasize the greatest impact of learning.
+Note that the summary here is not always in terms of re-stating the major points which were visited throughout the simulation and debrief, but more so emphasize the greatest impact of learning.
 The summary may be done by either the facilitator or the participants – debriefing models differ in their suggestions.
 In the latter, the participants summarize what was of most value for them.
 A summary by the facilitator consists of re-stating key learning points which occurred throughout the debrief.

-Multi-Phase Debriefing Structure
+Multi-Phase debriefing structure

 While all debriefing models include the phases of the three-part debriefing structure, there are several with additional phases.
 These additions either explicitly call out specific features which may be included in the three-part debriefing model, such as reviewing learning objectives, or provide additional process recommendations, such as immediately re-practicing any skills involved in the original simulation scenario.
 Examples of multi-phase debriefing structures include the Promoting Excellence and Reflective Learning in Simulation (PEARLS) framework, TeamGAINS, and Healthcare Simulation After-Action Review (AAR).

-Learning Objectives
+Learning objectives

 As with any other educational initiative, learning objectives are of paramount importance in simulation and debriefing.
 Without learning objectives, simulations themselves and the subsequent debriefs are aimless, disorganized, and often dysfunctional.
 Most debriefing models explicitly make mention of stating learning objectives.

-The exploration of learning objectives ought to answer at least two questions: What competencies – knowledge, skills, and/or attitudes – are to be learned, and what specifically should be learned about them?
+The exploration of learning objectives ought to answer at least two questions: What competencies – knowledge, skills, or attitudes – are to be learned, and what specifically should be learned about them?
 The method of debriefing chosen should align with learning objectives through evaluation of three points: performance domain – cognitive, technical, or behavioral; evidence for rationale – yes/no; and estimated length of time to address – short, moderate, or long.

 Learning objectives may be predetermined and included in the development of a simulation scenario, or they may be emergent as the scenario unfolds.
 It can be challenging for the novice facilitator to adapt to emergent learning objectives, as the subsequent discussion may be purely exploratory in nature with no defined outcome.
 Conversely, the discussion may lead to a specific area of expertise which neither the facilitator nor participants are familiar with.
 In such situations, the facilitator and participants must be flexible and move on to the next objective, and follow-up with the debriefing of the emergent outcome at a later time.